nvmcr/DataScience_HandBook/Statistics/README.md

 ![pvalue](pval.png)
 ### T-Distribution/ Student
 The t-distribution is a type of normal distribution that is used for smaller sample sizes.
 It has heavier tails than the normal distribution.
 As a result, the t-distribution has more probability in the tails and less in the center than the normal distribution.
-The variance in a t-distribution is estimated based on the degrees of freedom(k) of the data set (k = total number of observations minus 1).
+The variance in a t-distribution is estimated based on the degrees of freedom(df) of the data set.
+A **t-score** is the number of standard deviations from the mean in a t-distribution.
+> Degrees of freedom (df) is the number of independent pieces of information used to calculate a statistic.
+It’s calculated as the sample size minus the number of restrictions.
+In most cases, df = Sample Size - 1

-As the degrees of freedom increases, the t-distribution will get closer and closer to matching the z-distribution, until they are almost identical (k>30).
+As the degrees of freedom increases, the t-distribution will get closer and closer to matching the z-distribution, until they are almost identical (df>30).
 ### Standardization vs Normalization
 Say we have a dataset with `Age` and `Salary` columns.
 Range of age is usually 0-100 but salary has a bigger range and values.
 Using them without any feature scaling technique will make salary dominant in distance based algorithms.
 Two main feature scaling technique are standardization and normalization.